 What's the best ratio for flatware?

 When you’re shopping for stainless steel flatware, look for a grade on the packaging or product description online.
 It’ll read like a fraction that shows the ratio of chromium to nickel percentage.
 Typical ratios include 18/0, 18/8, and 18/10, which are the highest quality.
-Flatware with an 18/10 grade will feel weightier in the hand and the higher percentage of nickel makes the flatware shinier (it’s often marketed as “mirror finish”), which offers better protection against corrosion.
+Flatware with an 18/10 grade will feel weightier in the hand, and the higher percentage of nickel makes the flatware shinier (it’s often marketed as “mirror finish”), which offers better protection against corrosion.
 An 18/0 ratio is, therefore, more prone to rusting.
 If no grade is included, it’s safe to assume that the quality of the flatware might not be stainless steel at all or may be of a lower grade.
-But if you are on a budget, lower-grade stainless steel is still a good bet.
+But if you are on a budget, lower-grade stainless steel is still a solid choice.